On the Query Complexity of Training Data Reconstruction in Private Learning: Introduction

-While substantial research exists on the protection offered by private algorithms against membership inference, it is not a sufficient requirement for privacy, especially in settings where the membership status itself is not sensitive.
-For example, an individual's presence in a public network is not sensitive information.
-However, if an adversary is able to determine the exact location of the individual, their privacy is at risk.
-In machine learning, this would be an instance of a Training Data Reconstruction Attack (DRA), wherein, the adversary attempts to reconstruct an instance of the training dataset through the output of a learner.
-Notions such as differential privacy should, in theory, protect against such adversaries.
-Empirically, prior work \cite{Balle2022} has established that this hypothesis is indeed true.
-In this paper, we study the theoretical underpinnings of a private algorithm's resilience to such reconstruction adversaries.
+Membership status, however, may not be the security concern of interest in every scenario.
+For instance, an individual's online presence in a social network platform is generally public, and therefore may not qualify as sensitive information.
+However, if an adversary is able to \emph{reconstruct} private message transcripts or the individual's personal details, their privacy is at risk.
+In machine learning tasks, this would be an instance of a Training Data Reconstruction Attack (DRA), wherein, the adversary attempts to \emph{reconstruct} a target sample of the training dataset through the output of a learner. \cite{carlini2021extracting} have demonstrated that state of the art language models are susceptible to simple reconstruction adversaries that can perfectly reconstruct personally identifiable information and 128-bit UUIDs through repeated queries to the model, even when the sequences appear just once in the training set.
+This is particularly concerning in recent times, as we witness widespread adoption of powerful algorithms that necessitate the use of large scale, diverse training sets, procured from various sources.
+The results of \cite{Balle2022,carlini2021extracting,zhu2019deep} indicate that unauthorized recovery, and subsequent misuse, of an individual's sensitive information is a very tangible threat.
+Therefore, it is imperative that learning algorithms be scrutinized for their resilience to training data reconstruction attacks.

-The semantics of differential privacy with respect to training data reconstruction was first analyzed in the recent work of \citet{Guo2022}, where they derived asymptotic lower bounds on the Euclidean MSE of a reconstruction adversary against $(2, \epsilon)$-R\'enyi DP learners.
-While they claim that these private learners offer strong semantic protection against reconstruction adversaries, unfortunately, as we show in Section \ref{sec:main-results}, their lower bound result violates trivial upper bounds for low values of $\epsilon$.
-In particular, if the input space has dimensionality $d=784$, as is the case for MNIST \cite{deng2012mnist}, the lower bound of \citet{Guo2022} is only valid for $\epsilon\geq 5.28$.
-Furthermore, prior work requires the input metric space to be compact and relies on the existence of coordinate-wise diameters.
-Such stringent assumptions hinder the generalizability of their results beyond $\reals^{d}$, particularly in unstructured domains such as text, where the notion of coordinate-wise diameters may not be well-defined or relevant.
+Privacy analysis in this setting has some nice properties.
+Intuitively, reconstruction must be harder than membership inference, since the latter involves recovering a single binary random variable, while the former may require reconstructing samples that are supported on some arbitrary domain beyond $\{0,1\}^d$ .
+This leads us to the question \emph{`can DP imply meaningful protection against DRAs for a larger range of $\e$, even when membership is compromised?'}.
+Empirically, prior work of \cite{Balle2022} has established that this hypothesis is indeed true.
+In this work, we answer this question by studying the theoretical underpinnings of a private algorithm's resilience to such reconstruction adversaries.